ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     # Set this to 'yes' to enable PAM authentication, account processing,
     # and session processing.
 If this is enabled, PAM authentication will
-    # be allowed through the ChallengeResponseAuthentication and
+    # be allowed through the KbdInteractiveAuthentication and
     # PasswordAuthentication.
 Depending on your PAM configuration,
-    # PAM authentication via ChallengeResponseAuthentication may bypass
+    # PAM authentication via KbdInteractiveAuthentication may bypass
-    # the setting of "PermitRootLogin without-password".
+    # the setting of "PermitRootLogin prohibit-password".
     # If you just want the PAM account and session checks to run without
     # PAM authentication, then enable this but set PasswordAuthentication
-    # and ChallengeResponseAuthentication to 'no'.
+    # and KbdInteractiveAuthentication to 'no'.
     UsePAM yes

     #AllowAgentForwarding yes